eedugon/kubernetes-demos/services.md

 __IMPORTANT CONSIDERATIONS__

 * Selector: it is a selector for __pods only__.
 It must target the labels of pods, not those of Deployments, Statefulsets, etc.
-* Ports: the listening port can be chosen freely, but the `targetPort` must match exactly the one the target pods are listening on.
+* Ports: the listening port can be chosen freely, but the `targetPort` must match exactly the port where the target pods are listening on.
   * A service can have multiple ports (a pod can also listen on multiple ports).
 * Name: the service name will become the DNS name that internal clients use.

 <a name="svc-clusterip"></a>